JMLdev/React-Cat-Tutorials/docs/setup.md

 import 'bootstrap/dist/css/bootstrap.min.css';
 ```

 The top of your index.js file should now look like this.
 We've grouped React stuff together, and then anciliary stuff at the end.
+This particular structure is more personal preference than anything else.
+TS or ES Lint may throw some errors or warnings, which can be suppressed with a config file.
+The lint program creators seem to think alphebetical lists are they way to organize this portion of your file, but I personally don't like that method.
+Feel free to organize it how you see fit.
+Use alphabetical sorting if you want to conform to ES Lint's suggested styling.

 ```javascript
 import React from 'react';